Why Are My Calathea Leaves Curling: Reasons And How to Fix It

 Too Much Water

 When a plant’s roots sit in water for too long, they start to rot.
 It will cause the leaves to curl as the tree tries to save itself.
+Calathea leaves curl if the plant gets too much water.
+If you think your tree is getting too much water, check the roots and adjust your watering accordingly.

-When you find your calathea curling leaves are too damp, you should stop watering them for a while and check the roots.
+When you find your Calathea curling leaves are too damp, you should stop watering them for a while and check the roots.
 If they are rotten, you need to trim them.
 After that, change the potting mix and make sure the pot has drainage holes to avoid waterlogging.

 It’s important to note that too much or too little water isn’t the only thing that can cause leaf curling.
-Several other factors can contribute to this issue.

 Check for calathea’s leaves when they’re curling